 Are Mini-Splits Worth the Cost?

-- Areas with hot and cold spots.
+- Spaces with hot and cold spots.

 - Costly electric heat from baseboards, wall heaters or radiators.

-- Older houses that don’t have ductwork due to radiator or baseboard heat.
+- Older residences that don’t have ductwork as a result of radiator or baseboard heat.

 When compared to traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also get precise control over settings from room to room, thanks to zoned mini-split technology.
+You’ll also enjoy precise control over settings from room to room, thanks to zoned mini-split technology.

-Our Professionals Can Handle All Your Mini-Split Installation Needs
+Our Professionals Can Take Care of All Your Mini-Split Installation Needs